timb-machine-mirrors/admin-tsa-misc/README.md

 # TPA miscellaneous scripts

-A mostly random collection of sysadmin scripts we can't seem to fit anywhere else.
+A mostly random collection of sysadmin scripts that can't seem to fit anywhere else.

 ## Project inventory